waylayio/react-async/docs/contributing/setting-up.md

 yarn test
 ```

-This should install all dependencies, build and link the react-async and react-async-devtools packages to the examples,
+This should install all dependencies, build the react-async and react-async-devtools packages
 and finally run the unit tests.
 In the end it should succeed with a message (numbers may change):

 ```